 Golf essentially is a pastime in which players hit small balls with the use of clubs into a series of holes in a few strokes as possible.
 It literally sounds so easy and direct that some people do not even find it interesting whatsoever to begin with, but the truth states otherwise.
 You see, it takes more than just two materials alone for you to successfully engage in a match or two.
 Because for the most part, it certainly needs nothing more than practice, and a lot of it too.
 And to help you get on with it, here are the steps to achieve that perfect swing:

 - An important thing to remember would be to maintain your balance in the whole process.
-To do this, concentrate your weight right in the middles of your feet by (1) pushing your hips backwards, (2) angling your spine toward the ball, and (3) flexing your knees ever so lightly.
+To do this, concentrate your weight right in the middles of your feet by (1) pushing your hips backwards, (2) angling your spine toward the ball, at that site and (3) flexing your knees ever so lightly.
 These three can then provide you with good posture and stability which should help you in the succeeding phases.
 Additionally, see to it that your right side is further down than your left, the ball is in a row with the left side of your face, and the clubface is eyeing the target.

 - After you accomplish the appropriate pose and equilibrium, you then want to focus on this order: clubhead, hands, arms, shoulders, and hips.
 Next is to keep your right arm adjacent to your right side and with that being said, try not to obligate yourself in doing a straight-back takeaway because that is nearly impossible.
 Now, hands passing the right leg would mean shifting the weight to the opposite direction which is the right.
 And when the club is already in parallel with the ground, it should also do the same with the target line.
 Why?
 Well, that signifies that the club is swinging on the correct arc.
 Furthermore, the clubface should be toe up by that point.